Suspension - Definition, Examples, Types, Properties, FAQs

 Settling of particlesSettles on their ownSettle on centrifugationDo not settle

-Method of separationCan be separated by physical methods such as filtrationCannot be separated by physical methodsCannot be separated by physical method
+Method of separationCan be separated by physical methods such as filtrationCannot be separated by physical methodsCannot be separated by a physical method

 StabilityUnstableStableStable